 When you first provision SAML, set the Operational Status to Provisioning.
 When you do that, a Glance staff member can look at the Access Log and see SAML operations, both successful and failed.

-Glance offers a special-purpose STU for troubleshooting SAML.
+Glance offers a special-purpose service target URL (STU) for troubleshooting SAML.

 If you use this STU you should see a page containing diagnostic information.
 Glance Customer Success can use this diagnostic information to figure out problems.

 A user trying to authenticate with SAML may see a text document looking something like this:

 This is a Glance Login Key.
 If the user did not expect to get a login key, but rather some page within www.glance.net, check whether the STU is correct.
 If the user did not use an STU, but rather came in via an identity provider initiated session, check the value of Redirect for IdP-initiated Sessions.